The mixed fractional Hartree equations in Fourier amalgam and modulation spaces: Proof of main results

 where $\mathcal{J}_{u_0}(u)$ is as defined in \eqref{m}.
 This shows that $\mathcal{J}_{u_0}$ maps $Y_j(T)$ to $Y_j(T)$ with $b=2c\|u_0\|_{L^2}$ and $T\sim m^{-\frac{4s_j}{2s_j-\gamma}}>0$ small enough.
 Next, using trilinearity

 and \eqref{n9} we show $\mathcal{J}_{u_0}$ is a contraction.
 Then there exists a unique $u \in Y_j(T)$ solving \eqref{mfh}.
-The global existence of the solution \eqref{mfh} follows from the conservation of the $L^2-$norm of $u.$ The last property of the proposition then follows from \eqref{n10} by choosing $(\underline{q},\underline{r})$ an arbitrary $s_1$ or $s_2-$ fractional admissible pair on the left hand side and the same pairs as above on the right hand side. \end{proof} \begin{remark} Taking Proposition \ref{seh} and Theorem \ref{mso} into account, we notice that the analogue of Proposition \ref{miD} hold true for \eqref{hH}. \end{remark}
+The global existence of the solution \eqref{mfh} follows from the conservation of the $L^2-$norm of $u.$ The last property of the proposition then follows from \eqref{n10} by choosing $(\underline{q},\underline{r})$ an arbitrary $s_1$ or $s_2-$ fractional admissible pair on the left hand side and the same pairs as above on the right hand side. \end{proof} Taking Proposition \ref{seh} and Theorem \ref{mso} into account, we notice that the the following analogue of Proposition \ref{miD} hold true for \eqref{hH}. \begin{proposition}[see Proposition 4 in \cite{bhimani2018nonlinear}] Let $0<\gamma < \text{min} \{2, d\}.$ If $u_{0}\in L^{2},$ then \eqref{hH} has a unique global solution